Table of Contents Show

 10.1.
 Positions on The Fielding Team

-- Pitcher – The one who throws the bowl towards the batter through an underarm strike from the pitching circle.
+- Pitcher – The one who throws the bowl toward the batter through an underarm strike from the pitching circle.

 - Designated player – An optional player used in the defensive team to bat in place of a pitcher or any other player.